19 Freelance Writing Niches and How To Choose Yours

 Writing a comprehensive patient education guide for a hospital that explains complex medical procedures in simple terms can improve patient understanding and satisfaction.
 For instance, creating an easy-to-read booklet about the benefits and risks of a new surgical procedure could help patients make informed decisions and increase the hospital's reputation for patient care.

-Potential earnings: Healthcare and medical freelance writers charge between $23-$50 per hour.
+Potential earnings: Healthcare and medical freelance writers charge from $23 to $50 per hour.

-How to start: Having a background in the field is highly preferable, as medical writing topics require specialized knowledge in medicine and the healthcare sector.
-You can find work on freelance platforms like Upwork.
+How to start: Having a background in the field is strongly recommended, as medical writing topics require specialized knowledge in medicine and the healthcare sector.
+You can also find medical writing work on freelance platforms like Upwork.

 10. Personal finance articles